bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge (1).md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+  The type of relationship between 'Employee' and 'Territory' tables is a one-to-many relationship.
+  - Both share infomation in their City, and TerritoryDescription respectively.
+Not all of the entries in City can be found in TerritoryDescription however.
 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+  - A document store like MongoDB is appropriate when the database load is too high for just one server.
+    Document stores like MongoDB use clusters of servers making the load more bearable for big databases.
+It would not be appropriate if a small database would be used.
+Much of the advantages of a document store would go to waste.
 - (*Stretch*) What is "NewSQL", and what is it trying to achieve?

 ### Part 5 - Turn it in!